grandjeanmartin/intellectualcooperation/publications.md

 ## Recent publications on Intellectual cooperation

-Items published in the last 10 years.
+Items published since 2010.
 For older publications, links, DOI and other classification criteria, [use the Zotero library](https://www.zotero.org/groups/2817289/intellectual_cooperation/library).

 ### Forthcoming
 * **Carbó-Catalan, Elisabet**.
 ‘Foreign Catalan Projection.
 An Overview of the Catalan Case’.
 Comparative Literature Studies, 2022.